-Vermont swimming holes hold a special place in the heart of locals and visitors..
-If you’re looking for a place to jump off rocks or wade in shallow waters, Vermont is home to dozens of swimming holes.
+Vermont swimming holes hold a special place in the hearts of locals and visitors.
+If you’re looking for a place to jump off rocks or wade in shallow waters, you’ll find dozens of scenic swimming holes in Vermont.

 For centuries, Vermont swimming holes have drawn visitors from near and far.
 Visitors to the state in the late 1700s and early 1800s came because of mineral springs throughout the area.
 People would travel hundreds of miles as many believed that the natural swimming holes and springs in Vermont had healing powers that could rejuvenate, relax, and refresh city dwellers, according to a 2011 UVM environmental studies thesis by Elijah Sobel.